 Within the M.A. in Art Therapy Counseling program you will take art therapy courses in cross-cultural counseling, art therapy media & methods, psychopathology, group dynamics, research methods, family and couples therapy and take part in art therapy studio classes.

-The M.A. in Art Therapy Counseling program is now accepting inquiries and applicants for 2017.
+The M.A. in Art Therapy Counseling program is now accepting inquiries and applications for 2018.

 Art Therapy Learning Outcomes